vasia/snailtrail/pag_bench/experiments.md

 | 32 | 300 | 700000 | 286 | 83 |
 | 32 | 400 | 900000 | 384 | 103 |
 | 32 | 500 | 1000000 | 490 | 122 |

+## Offline, timely PAG

+- b1
+- fdr1
+- dump to in-mem partition

+- b2
+- sgs-r820-01 (same as original SnailTrail)
+- **Results are very much comparable with fdr1!**
+- -> Comparing fdr1 results with original SnailTrail is possible